Sourcing chemical structures for in silico discovery

 Footnotes

-1. It is even possible to verify the SMILES strings against the original images at scale, by using RDKit to generate structures from the SMILES strings and comparing them to the original images.↩︎
+1. It is even possible to verify the SMILES strings against the original images at scale, by using RDKit to generate structures from the SMILES strings and comparing them to the original images.
+This can be the basis for a RL-trained system for improving the SMILES string conversion accuracy.
+Though this may sound complex, the implementation details can be quite straightforward.
+This is a topic for another post.↩︎